camitz/aws-cloudwatch-statsd-backend/README.md

         }
     }

-Using the option *processKeyForNames* (default is false) you can parse the bucket name for namespace and metric name.
+Using the option *processKeyForNamespace* (default is false) you can parse the bucket name for namespace in addition to metric name.
 The backend will use the last component of a bucket name comprised of slash (/), dot (.) or dash (-) separated parts as the metric name.
 The remaining leading parts will be used as namespace.

     {
         backends: [ "aws-cloudwatch-statsd-backend" ],